Vlastislav (mythological prince)

-Vlastislav was mythological prince of Lucko (by Žatec).
+Vlastislav was a mythological prince of Lucko (by Žatec).
 Son of legendary Czech prince Vojen, a brother of another prince Vnislav.

 However, the Chronicle of Dalimil and Cosmas disagree on what happened after the death of Prince Nezamysl.

 By Dalimil: After him Mnata, then Voyen, of whom we know only that he was still full of strength when he divided the land among his sons.

 By Kosmas: Lucko ceased the rule of prince Neklan whose army in the conflict by Tursko scored a hard Lucko's army of Vlastislav.

 Dalimil writes: The people of Lucko were a Bohemian tribe by legend and their rulers of Přemyslids Dynasty.

 Kosmas writes: After Vojen lived out his life, the principality was ruled by Vnislav.
 Dalimil, on the other hand, states that Vojen divides his land among his sons: Lucko gives Vlastislav, Bohemia under the administration of Unislav (Vnislav).
 In that case, Prince Vlastislav of Luck would also have been a Přemyslid, brother of Prince Vnislav.

 In the Slovak novel Radhostov mec Prince Vlastislov worships the god Cernobon, who bestows the ability to change into a wolf in exchange for Vlastislov's loyalty.